You may need to have a separate will for each country in which you have assets.

 - Prepare U.S. wills and trusts, and coordinate with estate planning and tax attorneys in the jurisdiction(s) where the foreign assets are located

-- Coordinate the probate or other administration of U.S. and foreign estates
+- Coordinate the probate or other administration of your U.S. and foreign estates

 - Arrange for the preparation of affidavits or opinion letters on U.S. or foreign estates law

-- Handle the transfer and/or repatriation of sale proceeds of inherited foreign property
+- Handle the transfer and/or repatriation of the sale proceeds of inherited foreign property

-To learn more about how you can arrange your estate to ensure your intended distribution and minimize taxes, contact the estate planning and tax attorneys at Moskowitz, LLP today.
+To learn more about how you can arrange your estate to ensure that your intended distributions are carried out and to minimize taxes, contact the estate planning and tax attorneys at Moskowitz, LLP today.